 If you’re here as a student of history, your work is cut out for you: few cities on the planet offer such ready and constant exposure to the vestiges of times long gone.
 Cairo is a living museum of its near and distant past, with some remnants reclining in stoic ruin, and others still in regular use after many centuries of service.

 And as a food lover on one of our Egypt best tours in 2019, you’re in luck.
-After a relative drought of many years, Egypt’s food scene has undergone a blossoming in the wake of the Arab Spring, with thousands of new restaurants budding up in streets of the bustling metropolis since 2011.
+After a relative drought of many years, Egypt’s food scene has undergone a blossoming in the wake of the Arab Spring, with thousands of new restaurants budding up in the streets of the bustling metropolis since 2011.
 Many are born of the inspiration of global tastes—but others have looked to their roots, bringing Egypt’s culinary heritage to center stage in reverent homages and innovative expressions.

 Cairo provides an overwhelming cornucopia of experiences to choose from—we’re happy to provide a more manageable selection of items to add to your itinerary, some plucked directly from the popular experiences on our luxury Egypt tours.